VsixCommunity/docs/docs/index.md

 ### Walk me through typical scenarios

 Once you know the basics of the Visual Studio extensibility model, it is time to explore what type of features to extend.
-To do that, check out the [walkthrough section](walkthroughs/) for inspiration and step-by-step walkthroughs.
+To do that, check out the [recipe section](recipes/) for inspiration and step-by-step walkthroughs.

 ### Publishing the finished extension